 He was looking for something new, but as a film and media arts major in his junior year, his options were limited.
 The campus that best accommodated his needs was Temple University Japan, and the available scholarship opportunities made the idea even more enticing.
 As his senior year began, Jordan left for Tokyo.

 Miranda Liu’s path to study abroad was quite different.
 Studying in Japan was always her plan.
-Her identification as an Asian-American led to an interest in Japanese culture that began in her youth.
+Her identity as an Asian-American led to an interest in Japanese culture that began in her youth.
 Following up on that interest, at Bryn Mawr College she majored in East Asian studies.
 When it came time to realize her study abroad dream, the streamlined application process between Bryn Mawr and Temple and the alignment of their academic calendars made TUJ the perfect choice.

 “It felt like stepping into a hot bath (to come to Japan)…I am suddenly in a society that fits the mindset that I have been in my whole life.”